turboblack/HamsterCMS/README.md

 (will work in IE5 since it has support for UTF8).

-For the script to work, you only need free hosting with support for PHP 7.4 (although it will work on 5). copy the files as is to the hosting, open, check - it works. so that you have 5 pages (for which it is designed), open index.php and edit index.php?p=index.txt these links, replacing their names with your own, for example index.php?p=about.txt after which you go to the admin panel admin.php, enter your login and password (login password), select open the file at the top, edit, save.
+For the script to work, you only need free hosting with support for PHP 7.4 (although it will work on 5.*). copy the files as is to the hosting, open, check - it works. so that you have 5 pages (for which it is designed), open and edit .txt files, you can change them, but to do this you will have to edit index.php go to the admin panel **admin.php**, enter your login and password (login password), select open the file at the top, edit, save.
 Don’t forget to also change your login and password by editing the admin.php file, the name of which can also be changed,